MarkKrickovich/MarkKrickovich.github.io/index.md

 **Association Rule Mining:** A Data Mining technique that finds patterns in data.
 The patterns found by Association Rule Mining represent relationships between items.
 When this is used with sales data, it is referred to as **Market Basket Analysis**.

 <center><img src="assets/img/R Apriori Graph Plot.PNG"/></center>

+---
+## Recommender System
+###  Content & User Based Filtering using Python and surpriselib